 OneLogin is also quite user friendly; it should be easy to introduce to your current staff upon implementation as well as new hires who will be introduced into the system as future new users.
 OneLogin can also support multiple logins to the same application for one user, further easing adoption in the event a user maintains multiple accounts for the same application.

-Already prepared to choose an online tax software?
+Already prepared to choose a singe sign on solution?
 Here’s a breakdown of the rest of our coverage:

 - Best Single Sign-On Solutions for Business in 2017